daiuc/misc_scripts/midway/make_rstudio_sbatch_shell/README.md

 -   run the python script `./rstudio_script_gen.py --YAML rstudio_sbatch.yml --TEMP rstudio_sbatch_template.sh --OUT yoursbatchscript.sh`
 -   if you don't want to use the explicit password in the output script.
 You change it to an environment variable that stores your rstudio password.

+## Set up your jupyter and rstudio servers

+This is simple...
+`sbatch yoursbatchscript.sh`

+Remember we have time limits on compute nodes.
+So the maximum your sever will run is set at about 36h in my script.

 ## Accessing your servers

 There are two ways of accessing your rstudio and jupyter.